mybb/wip.mybb.com/_features/themes.md

 	</a>
 </div>

 Additionally, MyBB offers an "Advanced Mode", which allows users who are more familiar with CSS to edit the stylesheet directly.
-You also can use the Advanced Mode to add new selectors, which you will then be able to edit using the simple editor.</p>
+You also can use the Advanced Mode to add new selectors, which you will then be able to edit using the simple editor.